LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 - When using a JSON schema dictionary, the model’s output will be a dictionary.

-or a JSON schema dictionary).
+or JSON schema.

 2. PydanticOutputParser

-schema to ensure the title in the LLM’s output is a string and the number of pages an integer:
+Below, we use PydanticOutputParser to specify a Book schema to ensure the title in the LLM’s output is a string and the number of pages is an integer:

 from typing import List